 I had almost made it.
 We were on our way to the airport, having finished a great 2 day drive through the Tuscan countryside, which is probably the best driving experience I have ever had.
 Driving a manual transmission through the winding hillside roads and villages of Tuscany.
 I highly recommend it!

 However, driving around the Florence airport is anything but relaxing.
 Traffic can get very congested and the signs leading to the rental car return and not well marked.

 As we were approaching the airport, I made a wrong turn into the airport emergency vehicle lot.
 The entrance was blocked, so I thought I would just put it in reverse and get back on the road.
-But…..I didn’t see the concrete barrier and bumped right into it…
+But…..I didn’t see the concrete barrier behind me and bumped right into it…

 Darn it!
 I was minutes away from a perfect driving record in Italy…

 Oh well… I finally found my way to the rental car return and told the guy at Avis about the incident.
 He quickly printed out my receipt with a damage estimate.
 Apparently the rental car companies have a list of predetermined costs for various types of damage.
 In this case, Rear Bumper Damage is 439 Euro + 20% VAT tax (making that a $700 bone-headed move!)

 Why I used my Chase Sapphire Reserve Card for this rental: